 When Should You Call the Doctor?

-Most of the time your loved one won’t suddenly lose complete control of himself.
+Most of the time your loved one won’t suddenly lose complete control of themselves.
 You’ll probably notice signs leading up to a psychotic episode.

 Symptoms vary, but there are some common ones, including: